Diegetic sound: What is it and how do you use it?

 This kind of audio is called internal-diegetic sound – a halfway house between the two kinds we’ve already covered.
 Internal-diegetic sound is great for revealing people’s motives and unconscious thoughts without having to say them out loud or act upon them.

 Need some music to soundtrack your diegetic or non-diegetic content?
 We’ve got you covered.
-Hit the button below for 40,000 tracks and 90,000 top-drawer sound effects.
+Hit the button below for 50,000 tracks and 200,000 unique sound effects and variations.

 Can you mix diegetic and non-diegetic sound?